-PERCEN INCREASE/(D (IN MILLIONS) 1994 1993 1992 94 VS 93 93 VS 92 General and administrative expense \$ 3.3 \$ 4.5 \$ 8.2 (26.7)% (45.1)% Property transactions Interest expense (0.6) 31.1 (1.3) 33.5 5.7 40.7 N/M (7.2)% N/M (17.7)% Other (income) expense Effective tax rate 42.5% 3.2 45.0% (0.1) 43.2% N/M (2.5)pts N/M 1.8pts Extraordinary gains, net \$ - \$ - \$ (4.5) - N/M
+PERCEN' INCREASE/(DI (IN MILLIONS) 1994 1993 1992 94 VS 93 93 VS 92 General and administrative expense Property transactions Interest expense Other (income) expense Effective tax rate Extraordinary gains, net \$ 3.3 (0.6) 31.1 - 42.5% \$ - \$ 4.5 (1.3) 33.5 3.2 45.0% \$ - \$ 8.2 5.7 40.7 (0.1) 43.2% \$ (4.5) (26.7)% N/M (7.2)% N/M (2.5)pts (45.1)% N/M (17.7)% N/M 1.8pts N/M

 General and administrative expense reflects the cost of staff functions which support all three hotel brands.
 These costs have declined over the three year period, reflecting the third quarter 1993 consolidation into a single organizational structure of the management of the brands comprising PHC and the closing of the Embassy Suites management office in Dallas in 1992.
 The Distribution will result in the division of certain of Promus's existing corporate support functions between the two resulting entities.
 Historically, Promus allocated to its operating units all corporate overhead expenses specifically identified with those operations.
 The amounts of such costs allocated to the entities comprising PHC and included in PHC financial results were \$10.6 million in 1994, \$11.7 million in 1993 and \$12.2 million in 1992.
 Since these allocations will be discontinued after the Distribution and responsibility for these support functions will be assumed by PHC, general & administrative expense in the historical financial statements may not be indicative of such costs in the future.
 In addition, PHC's historical operating results do not reflect any estimated incremental costs expected to be incurred by PHC to support its operations as a stand-alone entity after the Distribution.
 As reflected in the accompanying pro forma financial statements, had the Distribution occurred on January 1, 1994, it is estimated that such incremental costs, related primarily to information technology, insurance programs and administrative support functions, would have been approximately \$6.6 million, before income taxes, in 1994.
-Had the Distribution occurred at the beginning of the earliest period presented, a similar amount, adjusted for the impact of inflation, would have been incurred in each of the periods presented in these financial statements.